iGemTau2020/Staubility_Enhancer/feature_generation/general_features/readme.md

-These functions generete general features which relate to yeasts genes.
+These functions generete general features which relate to the characteristics of yeasts genes.
 Bellow you can find information on the features and the input and outputs of all functions.

 Hic: